-Southfield-based 123.Net, Inc. (123NET) has launched the Detroit Internet Exchange as a way to bring faster Internet speeds and lower costs.
-The exchange will help businesses, organizations, and individuals transfer large amounts of data.
+Southfield-based 123.Net, Inc. (123NET) Launches the Detroit Internet Exchange (DET-iX).
+This new development aims to provide faster Internet speeds and lower costs, benefiting businesses, organizations, and individuals who need to transfer large amounts of data.

-“The Detroit Internet Exchange (DET-IX) is the culmination of our efforts over the past several years to ensure best in class connectivity in the metro Detroit region,” says Dan Irvin, CEO at 123NET, which houses the Detroit Internet Exchange Point at it’s 100,000-square-foot facility.
+Dan Irvin, CEO at 123NET, shared his vision for the DET-IX.
+He said, “The Detroit Internet Exchange (DET-IX) is the culmination of our efforts over the past several years to ensure best-in-class connectivity in the metro Detroit region.”
+The Detroit Internet Exchange Point is housed at 123NET’s 100,000-square-foot facility.

-Irvin says an Internet exchange point keeps local Internet traffic within local infrastructure, thus reducing the costs associated with traffic exchange between Internet Service Providers.
-Currently, much of Detroit’s data is routed through exchanges in Chicago, which creates delays and extra costs.
+Irvin explained that an Internet exchange point keeps local Internet traffic within the local infrastructure.
+This approach reduces the costs associated with traffic exchange between Internet Service Providers.
+Before the launch of DET-IX, much of Detroit’s data was routed through exchanges in Chicago, leading to delays and extra costs.

-DET-IX members can connect to the Exchange via a 1G or a 10G port, allowing members to pass traffic directly between each other.
-The exchange is launching with nine members including: 123NET, A2 Hosting, Active Solutions Group, Clear Rate Communications, MojoHost, Evolved Servers, LightSpeed Communications, ManagedWay, and Nexcess.net.
+Members can connect to the DET-IX via a 1G or a 10G port.
+This setup allows members to pass traffic directly between each other.
+The exchange launched with nine members, including 123NET, A2 Hosting, Active Solutions Group, Clear Rate Communications, MojoHost, Evolved Servers, LightSpeed Communications, ManagedWay, and Nexcess.net.

-U.S. cities with Internet Exchange Points include Dallas, Los Angeles, Indianapolis, and Pittsburgh, among others.
-There are 211 Internet exchange points in the world.
+Internet Exchange Points are not unique to Detroit.
+Other U.S. cities with Internet Exchange Points include Dallas, Los Angeles, Indianapolis, and Pittsburgh.
+Globally, there are 211 Internet exchange points.

 Read the full article at – dbusiness.com